valkey-io/valkey-rfc/README.md

 What's useful to include?
 -------------------------

-This is not a strict requirement of what to include in each file.
-What's useful to include may vary from case to case.
+Please include the following content.
+What information is useful to include may vary from case to case, but this is a guideline.

-* Status and the numbers of the PRs adding or making major changes to the file.
+* Status and RFC number, i.e. the PRs adding or making major changes to the file.
 * Abstract.
 A few sentences describing the feature.
 * Motivation.
 What the feature solves and why the existing functionality is not enough.
-* Rationale.
-Why certain design decisions have been made.
+* Design considerations.
+A description of the design constraints and requirements for the proposal.
 Comparisons with similar features in other projects.
 * Specification.
-A more detailed description of the feature.
+A more detailed description of the feature, including why certain details in the design have been chosen.
 * Links to related material such as issues, pull requests, papers, or other references.